 Rates & Charges Information

-Council needs to charge rates to raise review so services and infrastructure can be provided to the community.
+Council needs to charge rates to raise revenue so services and infrastructure can be provided to the community.
 Each year, as part of the budget process, Council decides the rates and charges for the financial year.
 Council must levy a General rate on all rateable land, however, Council also applies a number of different charges for different services and to account for a "User Pays" principle.

-Rates and charges are issue via a rate notice.
+Rates and charges are issued via a rate notice.
 Council issues a number of rate notices each year depending on what services are provide to your property, when services commence or end and when changes occur to your property.

 Click here to read more about Rate Notices.

 Council offers a variety of payment options to pay rates and utility charges.